firefly-iii/docs/docs/docs/data-importer/install/configure.md

 * `SPECTRE_APP_ID` and `SPECTRE_SECRET`

 You can use the `.env` file to store them, use Docker's `-e` flag to set them or use your operating system to set these values.
 This depends on your installation method, [Docker](docker.md) or [self hosted](self_hosted.md).

+!!! important
+    You may need to clear your cookies, browse to `/flush` or press \[Reauthenticate\] after changing these values.

 ## How to get these variables?